Mohita1304/Multi-omics-Analysis/README.md

-# A comprehensive computational investigation of colorectal cancer using multiomics analysi
+# A comprehensive multi-omics analysis revealed potential prognostic and diagnostic biomarkers for colorectal cancer.